nawarian/The-PHP-Website/source/_posts_en/3-you-thought-you-knew-php-generators.blade.md

 }
 ```

-Now, besides that confusing bit, generators are an amazing
-tool that can be used to build great libraries.
-I'll come
-back to this later.

 By allowing us to interrupt code execution, it naturally
 provides a way to better manage memory usage in our php
 programs.
 There's a very famous script that illustrates this: